GENERALBYTESCOM/batm_test_public/README.md

   After successful upload, a notification will appear.
 - Remove the USB drive (and reconnect the printer if necessary).
 - Press the button **ENABLE ATTT**.
-  If the terminal is rebooted, you must press only the `ENABLE ATTT` button again to reconnect to the ATTT server.
-There is **no need to re-upload the keystore file**.

 The terminal will now establish a secure connection to the ATTT server.

+> 🚨 **IMPORTANT:**
+> After **terminal reboot or upgrade**, you must enter the **Advanced Administration** menu and press the button `ENABLE ATTT` again.
+> There is **no need to re-upload** the keystore file (`attt.bks`).
+> If you skip this step, remote testing will **NOT** be possible: the terminal will not be able to connect to the ATTT server, and automated tests will not function.

 > ⚠️ The **UPLOAD ATTT KEYS** option will only be visible if the `attt` flag is set in the `special_configuration`
 > custom string for this terminal in CAS.

 ### 5. Access a BATM from the ATTT Server

 Before running tests, you must configure access to the ATTT server by importing a client certificate into your web browser.

 #### 5.1.
 Request a Certificate

 To access the ATTT server, request a client certificate (in .p12 format) and the associated password from GB Support.

 > **Tip:** Request the certificate and password from GB Support as described from step 1.

 #### 5.2.
 Import the Certificate into Your Browser

 You can use any major browser that supports client certificate authentication (e.g., Google Chrome, Mozilla Firefox).
 Below are general instructions that work across browsers:

 - Open your browser.
   Go to Settings → Security → Manage certificates:
     - In the Your Certificates tab, click Import.